When autocomplete results are available use up and down arrows to review and enter to select.

-Community banks are committed to complying with existing standards to protect consumer privacy as outlined in GLBA and the Safeguards Rule.
-ICBA fully supports the intent of these laws to protect consumer financial information and PII.
-However, a patchwork of differing state privacy laws and requirements creates unnecessary costs and burdens for community banks and other small businesses.
-It is important to maintain one standard as opposed to many complex and potentially competing state-level standards.
+Privacy Standards.
+ICBA supports data privacy laws to protect consumer financial information and PII.
+However, a patchwork of differing state privacy laws and requirements creates unnecessary cost and burden for community banks and other small businesses.
+It is important to maintain one national standard as opposed to many complex and potentially competing state-level standards.